Prevention of Family Violence

 • strengthening positive, equal and respectful relationships in the settings where our communities live, work, learn and socialise.

-The South Coast Partnership to Prevent Men’s Violence Against Women was formed as a deliverable of the Regional Gippsland preventing men’s violence against women strategy 2012-15 (GPMVAWS), an initiative funded under the Victorian Government Community Crime Prevention Reducing Violence against Women and their Children grants.
+The Partnership to Prevent Family Violence in Bass Coast and South Gippsland was formed as a deliverable of the Regional Gippsland preventing men’s violence against women strategy 2012-15 (GPMVAWS), an initiative funded under the Victorian Government Community Crime Prevention Reducing Violence against Women and their Children grants.

 Established in 2015, the South Coast Partnership to Prevent Men’s Violence Against Women currently has members from 14 local organisations.
 Our strategic partnership draws organisations together to build collaboration, share resources, tailor and deliver prevention activities to our context that create positive change in our local community.

-The South Coast Partnership to Prevent Men’s Violence Against Women provides local organisations a forum to:
+The Partnership to Prevent Family Violence in Bass Coast and South Gippsland provides local organisations a forum to:

 • come together and build partnerships related to the prevention of men’s violence against women.